How to Tell Your Boss that You'll Quit

 Are you ready to quit your current job and take a new, better one?
-But you're afraid to tell your boss about your decision, and that robs you of the energy to go job search.
+But you are afraid to tell your boss about your decision, and that robs you of the energy to go job search.

-According to a Harvard Business Review study, you should never quit in anger, even if you hate your current boss or your job.
+According to a Harvard Business Review study, you should never quit in anger, even if you hate your current boss, coworkers or your job.

 Chances are your boss will get angry, threaten you, badmouth your new job, and make you feel bad or make a counteroffer.
 To avoid all of these scenarios, you need to quit as nicely as possible without burning your bridges.

 So, if you are not satisfied with your job either because you have a horrible boss, the pay or benefits stink, you begin to worry about your mental health due to horrible work-life balance and want to try a part time job, you want to start your own business, or simply you think you could jump to a higher position in another company, then you're going to have to make that tough decision at some point.